DanielNill/danielnill.github.io/_posts/2012-07-28-nodejs-tutorial-with-socketio.markdown

     var fs = require('fs');

     var server = http.createServer(function(request, response){
-        console.log('Connection');
         var path = url.parse(request.url).pathname;

         switch(path){
             case '/':
                 response.writeHead(200, {'Content-Type': 'text/html'});
                 response.write('hello world');
+                response.end();
                 break;
             case '/socket.html':
                 fs.readFile(__dirname + path, function(error, data){
                     if (error){
                         response.writeHead(404);
                         response.write("opps this doesn't exist - 404");
+                        response.end();
                     }
                     else{
                         response.writeHead(200, {"Content-Type": "text/html"});
                         response.write(data, "utf8");
+                        response.end();
                     }
                 });
                 break;
             default:
                 response.writeHead(404);
                 response.write("opps this doesn't exist - 404");
+                response.end();
                 break;
         }
-        response.end();
     });

     server.listen(8001);
 {% endhighlight %}

 If you save this code as `server.js` you can rerun `node server.js` when you load [http://localhost:8001](http://localhost:8001) into your browser you will see that nothing has changed.
-We still get "hello world" in the browser and "connection" in the command line.
+We still get "hello world" in the browser.
 However, we just build a router so now we should be able to go other urls.
 Looking at the code we just wrote it seems like we should be able to visit [http://localhost:8001/socket.html](http://localhost:8001/socket.html) and something should happen.
 But when we try that we get our 404 message.
 Lets go through what we added and see why.

 {% highlight javascript %}
 var url = require('url');